Cinecolor: Last years

 Cinecolor Corp. operated at a net loss from 1950 to 1954, partly because the weak financial position of its division in England made it necessary for the parent company to refinance it and partly because of its own operating losses.
+The last American feature released in Cinecolor was Allied Artists' Pride of the Blue Grass (1954).

 Donner Corporation, a private investment organization, acquired Cinecolor Corp. in June 1952.
 In 1953, it became the Color Corporation of America, specialized in SuperCinecolor printing, and was a major Anscocolor processor.
 It also made Eastmancolor prints and did commercial film processing and printing of non-theatrical films, and black-and-white film processing for television.
 To stimulate its theatrical film business, Color Corp. financed independent movie producers.
 The last theatrical feature with a SuperCinecolor credit was The Diamond Queen, released by Warner Bros. in November 1953.
 Thereafter, "Color by Color Corp. of America" was used for films like Shark River (1953) and Top Banana (1954).

 Color Corporation of America was bought out on April 8, 1954 by Houston Color Film Laboratories, which processed Anscocolor at its plant in Los Angeles, and Houston Fearless Corp., which made processing and developing equipment.
 It became strictly an Anscocolor processor.
 Color Corp. sold its film processing laboratory in mid-1955 to provide its television and motion picture equipment-making division a laboratory in which to test its equipment, and the corporation was dissolved.